 Please share your ideas on new or improved sidewalks, pathways, trails, or trail access in the City of Sedona; you may also sign up to be on the email list to receive updates on the planning process, such as public workshops.
-Use the comment form to submit your ideas:
+Click below to link to the Comment Form.

 • Improve the safety of bicyclists and pedestrians